Fr8org/Fr8Core/Docs/ForDevelopers/OperatingConcepts/Events.md

 }
 ```

-With this json response we are creating an EventSubscription crate which is listening for "Event1" and "Event2".
-Whenever one of those events happens hub will run activated plans which have EventSubscriptionCM and listening to one of those events.
+With this json response you are creating an EventSubscriptionCM crate which is listening for "Event1" and "Event2".
+Whenever one of those events happens, hub will run activated plans which have EventSubscriptionCM and listening to one of those events.

-### Triggering Events
+ ##### Step 2.
+Triggering Events

 It is your terminal's responsiblity to create an endpoint for external system's events and listen to them.
 Every system has different methods for registering to their events.
-Most of them use webhooks for this purpose.
+Most of them use [Webhooks](https://en.wikipedia.org/wiki/Webhook) for this purpose.

 Here are some samples to help you understand this concept.
 [Monitor All Docusign Events Plan](/Docs/ForDevelopers/Samples/MADSEPlan.md).

-Assuming that you have correctly configured external system to notify your terminal on events.
-Terminal needs to parse incoming event data and create an EventReportCM crate according to incoming event.
+Assuming that you have correctly configured external system to notify your terminal on events, you need to parse incoming event data and create an EventReportCM crate according to incoming event.

 Below is a sample EventReportCM